 We’ll explore a few of them and figure out where they belong on your cheeseboard, as well as the styles in which you can find them prepared.
 Let’s jump into some fancy words and get you talking like a real connoisseur.

 Your run of the mill pate is essentially a meat paste.
 That might not be the most appetizing description but they’re perhaps one of the most versatile and easy to serve crowd-pleasers out there.
 The name as you might have guessed is French in origin.
 The basic anatomy of pate is some kind of ground forcemeat (a mixture of ground meat and fats) along with some herbs, depending of course on its origin.
 My personal favorite is pate made from liverwurst with garlic and herbs!

-Well technically it’s also a pate.
-What sets terrine apart in essence is how its prepared.
-Baked in a dish lined with puff pastry, sometimes with gelatin, terrine is an elegant and highly presentable spread centerpiece.
+Well, technically it’s also a pate.
+What sets terrine apart, in essence, is how it’s prepared.
+Baked in a dish lined with puff pastry, sometimes with gelatin, the terrine is an elegant and highly presentable spread centerpiece.
 Expect this lovely loaf to be the talk of the table.